 Species priorities should be adhered to when vetting proposed habitat manipulation sites.
 Because of their rarity within the study area information and gaps regarding habitat preference, spineflower are to be avoided.
 Extant populations of SBKR and woolly star should also be avoided, with SBKR taking priority over woolly star.
-It may be possible to mitigate impacts to SBKR by trapping them out of proposed disturbance areas prior to implementing habitat manipulation.
+It may be possible to mitigate impacts to SBKR by trapping them out of proposed disturbance areas prior to implementing habitat manipulation, and then re-releasing them following disturbance.
 This prioritization aligns with recommendations made in the Phase 1 report regarding the selection of appropriate habitat manipulation sites.
-Mature and disturbed RAFSS surfaces with high exotic grass cover will typically match the species priorities provided above, depending on the disturbance type.
+Mature and disturbed

+RAFSS surfaces with high exotic grass cover will typically match the species priorities provided above, depending on the disturbance type.

 The status of habitat manipulation experiments for the species of interest are incomplete or unavailable.
 Woolly star treatments have been vetted and shown to be effective.
-SBKR treatments are unavailable, but expert observations and recent habitat modeling work indicates that they are likely to respond positively to similar disturbance regimes as those tested for woolly star.
-SBKR have similar habitat requirements to woolly star and the two species may be able to be managed together.
+SBKR treatments are incomplete or unavailable, but expert observations and recent habitat modeling work indicates that they are likely to respond positively to similar disturbance regimes as those tested for woolly star.
 No information is available for spineflower and no recommendations regarding beneficial habitat manipulations can be made.
 However, it is likely that spineflower will respond poorly to the disturbance techniques proposed for the other two species and must be managed separately.